Coder-Python/real-estate-price-prediction/README.md

 ## Visuals :

-We also make some visuals to plot the Real Price vs Predicted Prices for each models.
+We also make some visuals to plot the Real prices vs Predicted prices for each models.

 ![eXtreme_Gradient_Boosting.png](./images/eXtreme_Gradient_Boosting.png)